zeebinz/rarinfo/README.md

 -------------------------------
 Class for inspecting the contents of RAR archives.

+- 5.3 Added CRC32 checksums to the file list output
 - 5.2 Changed getFileList() to return empty array on error
 - 5.1 Speeded up findFileHeader() method quite a bit
 - 5.0 Improved handling of external clients, including Windows fix